am5145/Express-Cart-API/README.md

 Env. variable used -
 API_URL - so that dont have to use same thing again and again. secret - any key, use to make authorization token (jwt) CONNECTION_STRING - to connect with mongodb
+Please take your own link to connect with database and you own secret for jwt token.
+I know I shouldn't have to add env file for security and privacy purpose and should add it in gitignore , but i added it so that there will not be any confusion regarding working of project